sarahnataj/Structure-Preserving-Direct-Solvers-for-Centrosymmetric-Linear-Systems/README.md

-# Direct-solvers-for-centrosymmetric-and-skew-centrosymmetric-linear-systems
+# Structure-Preserving Direct Solvers for Centrosymmetric Linear Systems

-Code for the paper: A note on direct solvers for centrosymmetric and skew--centrosymmetric linear systems
+Code for the paper: Numerical Stability of Structure-Preserving Direct Solvers for Centrosymmetric Linear Systems

-Authors: Chen Greif, Sarah Nataj, Manfred Trummer
+Authors: Sarah Nataj, Chen Greif, Manfred Trummer

-Subjects: Numerical linear algebra, Spectral methods for PDEs
+Subjects: direct solution of linear systems, centrosymmetric and skew--centrosymmetric matrices, numerical stability, mixed precision

 Pdf link:

-Abstract: 	We consider structure-preserving LU-type factorizations for centrosymmetric and skew--centrosymmetric matrices.
+Abstract: 	This paper analyzes direct solvers for centrosymmetric linear systems, applying structure-preserving factorizations with a particular focus on assessing their stability.
 We build on existing algorithms and complement the factorizations with equilibration and mixed-precision computations.
-We apply the solvers to linear systems arising from spectral discretizations of model problems and demonstrate their effectiveness.
+The solvers  are applied to linear systems arising from spectral discretizations of partial differential equations and the results demonstrate their effectiveness.
+We  evaluate the accumulation of roundoff errors during the computational process and their impact on the numerical solution.
+The study demonstrates that errors originating from the factorization of the matrix and a modified substitution propagate in a stable manner, establishing the direct solver’s robustness.
+Additionally, we provide insights into the solver's stability by proving a bound on the relative error.